FipsianCodes/SBE/README.md

 serialized.
 The Python code comes with a configuration file that allows for various modifications for conceivable numerical experiment settings.

-For future purposed the implementation of FEM and FVM discretizations is considered.
+In the future the implementation of FEM and FVM discretizations is considered.